Travel Insurance

 What Is ETIAS (European Travel Information and Authorization System)?

-ETIAS is a new travel authorization system that the European Union is implementing in the first half of 2025 that will require citizens from over 60 visa-exempt countries, including the United States and Canada, to apply for travel authorization to visit 30 European countries for a short stay.
+ETIAS is a new travel authorization system that the European Union is implementing in the last quarter of 2026, which will require citizens from over 60 visa-exempt countries, including the United States and Canada, to apply for travel authorization to visit 30 European countries for a short stay.

 ETIAS will be linked to a traveler’s passport and will be valid for three years after registering for travel authorization, or until your passport expires, whichever comes first.